Dry Skin Remedies For Moms During Covid & Post Covid Times

 FEW COMMON CAUSES OF DRY SKIN

 Cold & windy weather conditions, exposure to UVA/UVB rays, chemicals in household cleaning products, washing hands too frequently, home heating & air conditioning systems and Smoking are the main culprits when it comes to drying up your skin.
 The remedy for dry skin, in turn, is to keep your skin covered in extreme weather conditions, apply sunscreen on all exposed parts of your body, namely, face, neck, arms and hands- and even feet, if your footwear leaves the skin on your feet open- and re-apply the sunscreen every three hours.
 As far as the household cleaning products, detergents and body washes or shampoos are concerned, invest in the one especially formulated for moms and babies.
 Our normal body temperature is 37 degrees Celsius and we should expose our skin to temperatures only 10 degrees above or below it.
 So keep this in mind when you switch on your air conditioner or heater, the next time.
 As for smoking, for those of you who indulge, the sooner you stop, the better it is, for you and your baby.
 Lastly, moisturize often and see the benefits!
+Our skincare products will keep your skin soft and healthy.

 Keeping your skin healthy need not be stressful, if you are a little careful.
 We all want to look and feel good, no matter how challenging the circumstances.
 In order to do that, however, we need to make sure that we use the right products, don’t use sanitizer unnecessarily and develop good habits.
 See you next time with more tips!